-- 1. THAT in the first instance, monitoring of consented activities at D H Lepper Trust Piggery in the 2017-2018 year continue at the same level as in 2016-2017 period except where noted below. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the consent holder continues to advise the Council of treated wastewater discharges to the Waiongana Stream to enable the Council to collect water quality samples as required and to maintain a discharge only when the Waiongana Stream flow rate is above the allowable 5 m3/sec. - 4.
-That the frequency of Inspections in the 2017-2018 monitoring programme continue at three per year, with provision for a further inspection to be performed. - 5.
-That the frequency of sampling of the discharge and receiving waters be reduced to two occasions per year, with provision for an extra sample run to be performed if required. - 6.
-That the effluent be monitored for nitrogen and potassium for the purpose of determining loadings in application of effluent to land.
+- 1. THAT in the first instance, monitoring of consented activities at D H Lepper Trust Piggery in the 2018-2019 year continue at the same level as in 2017-2018 period except where noted below. - 2.
+THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the consent holder continues to advise the Council of treated wastewater discharges to the Waiongana Stream to enable the Council to collect water quality samples as required and to maintain a discharge only when the Waiongana Stream flow rate is above the allowable 5 m3/s. - 4.
+THAT the frequency of Inspections in the 2018-2019 monitoring programme continue at three per year, with provision for a further inspection to be performed. - 5.
+THAT the frequency of sampling of the discharge and receiving waters be reduced to two occasions per year, with provision for an extra sample run to be performed if required. - 6.
+THAT the effluent be monitored for nitrogen and potassium for the purpose of determining loadings in application of effluent to land.